worldanvil/scratchpad/README.md

 The repository itself is maintained by volunteers and not the World Anvil Team itself.
 The maintainers reserve the right to moderate any discussions and remove unconstructive criticism as necessary.

+## How do I contribute?
+Check out the [Discussion Board](https://github.com/worldanvil/scratchpad/discussions) to see where you can get started.

 ## Current Hot Topics

 ### Article Templates